technocrat/victor-hugo/content/post/2018-08-12-analytic-data-scientists-know-when-to-fold-em.md

 I've been one to use my own tools.
 I have to admit to being, at times, cavalier about corporate policies strictly forbidding the use of employee owned computers, at least in the building.
 (Why it was ok remotely without VPN is something of a mystery.)

-I took Admiral Hooper's adage to heart
+I took Admiral Hopper's adage to heart

 > It's easier to ask forgiveness than than it is to get permission.